 a).
-Anticoagulated Blood:
+Anticoagulated Venous Blood:

-Whole blood collected over CPDA-1, heparin or EDTA can be used.
+Venous whole blood collected over CPDA-1, heparin or EDTA can be used in this test.
 Mix whole blood by inversion and use in the test as outlined in the Test Procedure.
-Whole blood can be stored at 2°- 8°C for 24 hours.
-If testing is anticipated after 24 hours, separate plasma, as outlined below, and freeze at or below -20°C.

-Caution: Do not freeze & thaw whole blood; hemolyzed blood can not be used in this test.
+Caution: Do not freeze & thaw whole blood; hemolyzed blood cannot be used in this test.